jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

   Most importantly the LSB sought to create an __ABI__, [Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface "ABI").
 This is different than an API, which assumes that there will be the same standard libraries to code against on every Linux distro.
 The ABI gives assurance that code __compiled__ using a C compiler with the ABI compatibility feature turned on will generate a binary file that will run on all LSB compliant Linux systems.
 This is similar to a Windows .exe package you create.
 It runs on all Windows platforms from XP all the way to Windows 10, those operating systems are ABI compliant.
 The LSB wanted to guarantee this so that major vendors of software would not have to maintain multiple software versions, just maintain one version with ABI compatibility, thus preventing a barrier Linux enterprise adoption.

-  The Linux Standard Base chose RPM (Red Hat Package Man  ager)[^51] as the standard way to distribute Linux packages but did not specify how a distro would install them, leaving this up to the individual distro.
+  The Linux Standard Base chose RPM (Red Hat Package Manager)[^51] as the standard way to distribute Linux packages but did not specify how a distro would install them, leaving this up to the individual distro.
 This caused Debian based distros-to create a conversion layer package manager called *Alien* which translates the RPM standard so it can be installed using the native *apt* package manger of Debian based distros.

 ### The Problem with the LSB